KarTrak: Tags and label design

 The labels, also understood as data lines, each had two horizontal stripes that together represented a single symbol of information.
-The used colors for the stripes were blue, white, red and black.
-This does make up a total of 16 combinations where only 12 were used in the center area by just excluding black to be the lower color.
-For sensor reasons the white color was dimmed down by a black checkerboard so that they roughly met with the intensity of red and blue that were light sensed via a color filters.
+The colors used for the stripes were blue, white, red and black.
+This produces 16 possible combinations, though only 12 were used in the center area (by excluding black for the lower color).
+For sensing reasons the white color was dimmed down by a black checkerboard so that its light intensity was similar to red and blue stripes that were sensed via a color filters.

 The labels each are 5+3/4 in wide and 1 in high.
 With a 3/8 in vertical gap between the labels realized a total height of 17.5 in.
 Labels could be affixed directly to the car side, but usually were applied to dark plates, which were then riveted to each side of the car.

-The labels were made from retroreflective plastic sheet that was coated with red or blue dye to provide distinguishable color filters.
+The labels were made from retroreflective plastic sheet that was coated with red or blue filters.
 The retroreflective material gave a clear optical signal that could be read from a 9 to 12 ft distance and easily distinguished from the other markings on the railcar.
 The white areas provided both a red and blue optical response to the reader, and were patterned with dots so that their brightness would be about the same as a red or blue stripe.

 The start and stop labels were partially filled, so that the reader scanning beam would be centered on them before they were recognized.
 This ensured that the entire label was centered and had the best chance of being read accurately.

-Data contained in Label Lines
+Data contained in label lines

 The labels are to be read from bottom to top: